LCA-ActivityBrowser/activity-browser/README.md

   - haasad
   - pascallesage
 ```
 You can also edit your user's `.condarc` file and modify the channels there.
+If you prefer to not add these channels to your conda config permanently, you'll have to always explicitly list them for `conda install` and `conda update` commands (see example in [Quickstart](#Quickstart)).

 ### Install the activity browser